 Creating backup plans

 You can schedule an automatic backup job for multiple volumes by creating a backup plan.
-A backup plan defines the following:
+A backup plan defines the following parameters:

 - Backup selection: Select one or multiple volumes per backup plan.
 However, note that one volume cannot be added to multiple backup plans.